Ibrahim9595/guest-book/README.md

 - you can change the database config and port config from ./backend/config/index.js
 - The frontend folder contains the source code to the SPA the built version is in ./backend/public

+# Database Design
+- The app database is simple.
+- It has 3 entities
+    1. Users
+    2. Messages
+    3. Replies
+- A User has many messages and many replies
+- A Message has many replies
+- I decided to seperate the entities rather than combining them together for ex.
+Replies could have been an array inside messages but, this way would have made the inserting, deleting and updating more complex as I would have to select the message and search for the reply inside of its replies array and update, delete it or push a new reply then write it back to the database which is not so clean I would have made it nested with messages if the insertion, deletion and update was not so frequent another problem is the nested user saving a refrence to user table would have made the retriving of the replies complicated, so I decided to separate them and benefite from **$lookup** migration.

 # Folder Structure
 ## The app is splitted into 2 main dirictories
 1. backend where all server files are located